-Intuitive designs are customer centric.
-In simple terms, it is a design that appeals to the user, and makes it very easy for them to find what they need.
+Intuitive website design is customer-centric.
+In simple terms, it is a design that appeals to the user and makes it very easy for them to find what they need.

 Imagine that you are browsing a website.
 What are the things that keep you around?
 What attracts you the most?
 These are the things you need to keep in mind while working on a design.
 It’s kind of like reverse engineering, but could be very complicated if not understood well.